mongodb/docs/mongodb/source/administration/monitoring.rst

 Monitoring Database Systems
 ===========================

-Monitoring is a crucial component of all database administration work.
-A firm grasp of MongoDB's monitoring capabilities will enable you to effectively assess and maintain your deployment proactively, and also efficiently diagnose any issues that you encounter.
-This document provides an overview of the tools you may use for monitoring MongoDB, an introduction to diagnostic strategies, and suggestions for monitoring instances in MongoDB's replica sets and shard clusters.
+Monitoring is a critical component in all database administration work.
+A firm grasp of MongoDB's reporting approach allow you to effectively assess and maintain your deployment proactively.
+Additionally, a sense of MongoDB's and normal parameters will allow you to capably diagnose issues as you encounter them.
+This document provides an overview of the available tools and data provided by MongoDB as well as introduction to diagnostic strategies, and suggestions for monitoring instances in MongoDB's replica sets and shard clusters.

 .. seealso::